-The Maharajahs of Jaipur were among the wealthiest royalty in Indian history.
-Ancient forts and grand palaces are sprinkled throughout the city, and provide a wonderful insight into the lavish lifestyle of the Maharajahs of yesteryear.
+The maharajahs of Jaipur were among the wealthiest royalty in Indian history.
+Ancient forts and grand palaces are sprinkled throughout the city, and provide an excellent insight into the lavish lifestyle of the maharajahs of yesteryear.

-If you look at Jaipur today, you will realize that this remarkable city was built much before its time.
-It was considered a marvel of town planning and drew the merchants and craftsmen to its wide streets and mohallas, which were earmarked for them.
-Traditional crafts like jewellery, metalwork, enamelling, tie-dye, stone carving, pottery, leather work and miniature painting patronised by the rulers in the 18th century still continue to thrive to this day.
-It is a city with timeless quality to it, a city where the ancient and the modern co-exist in complete harmony.
+If you look at Jaipur today, you’ll realise this remarkable city was built much before its time.
+It was considered a marvel of town planning and drew the merchants and artisans to its wide streets and mohallas (neighbourhoods), which were earmarked for them.
+Traditional crafts like jewellery, metalwork, enamelling, tie-dye, stone carving, pottery, leatherwork and miniature painting patronised by the rulers in the 18th century continue to thrive to this day.
+It is a city with a timeless quality to it; a place where the ancient and the modern co-exist in complete harmony.

-The city has grown, the population has increased and a lot of new structures have come up but the planned city has withstood all the pressures and the changes.
-The focal point of the walled city is the palace complex that lies in the heart of the city and occupies the space of the central grid.
-The rest of the grids were cut across neatly by wide lanes which divided the area into tidy, well laid out rectangles of commercial and residential use.
+The city has grown, the population has increased and a lot of new structures have come up, but the planned city has withstood all these pressures and changes.
+The focal point of the walled city is the palace complex that lies in the heart of Jaipur and occupies the space of the central grid.
+The rest of the grids were cut across neatly by wide lanes which divided the area into tidy, well laid-out rectangles of commercial and residential use.
 The fortified wall has seven gates and was built for protection from invading armies (of which there were none, thankfully) and of wild animals that lurked just outside in the thick jungles which surrounded the city.
 The gates are still there and well maintained, but now always kept open.

 Here are a few of our favourite things to see and do in Jaipur: